Ace-of-Space/Web-Project/public/images/readme.md

 ## Format
 Every media file in this directory shoud be given understandable names and should be in supported formats.

-Added a .pub file for general img edits.
+( .pub file for general img edits)